-Jon Soderstrom, Ph.D., is the Managing Director of the Office of Cooperative Research at Yale University responsible for commercializing inventions resulting from Yale’s scientific research including patent license agreements, strategic corporate partnerships and the formation of new business ventures.
-Since joining the Office in 1996, he has helped form more than 25 new ventures including Molecular Staging (acquired by Qiagen), Achillion Pharmaceuticals (NASQ: ACHN), Protometrix (acquired by Invitrogen), Iconic Therapeutics, HistoRx (acquired by Genoptix), Kolltan Pharmaceuticals (acquired by Celldex), Arvinas (NASDAQ: ARVN) and Artizan Biosciences.
-Collectively, these companies have raised over $500 million in professional venture capital.
-Dr. Soderstrom was a founding board member and past president of the Association of Federal Technology Transfer Executives as well as a member of the Licensing Executive Society and Association of University Technology Managers (President 2008; VP Public Policy).
-He is frequently asked to lecture on various aspects of the technology commercialization and economic development both within the United States and abroad.
-Dr. Soderstrom has testified before Congress on technology transfer issues and served as an expert witness in patent infringement/contract litigation.
+A seasoned expert in technology commercialization and economic development, Dr. Soderstrom, for over 20 years, was Managing Director of Technology Commercialization and Faculty Innovation at Yale University’s Office of Cooperative Research, where he commercialized inventions resulting from Yale’s scientific research including patent license agreements, strategic corporate partnerships and the formation of new business ventures.
+He was also responsible for facilitating a robust ecosystem that supports faculty entrepreneurship.
+His work has helped form more than 30 new ventures including Molecular Staging (acquired by Qiagen), Achillion Pharmaceuticals (NASQ: ACHN), Protometrix (acquired by Invitrogen), Iconic Therapeutics, HistoRx (acquired by Genoptix), Kolltan Pharmaceuticals (acquired by Celldex), Arvinas (NASDAQ: ARVN) and Artizan Biosciences.
+Collectively, these companies have raised over $750 million of venture capital funding.
+He helped create the Academic Venture Exchange, designed to connect highly successful serial entrepreneurs with startup opportunities at major research universities.
+Previously, Dr. Soderstrom was the director of program development for Oak Ridge National Laboratory after serving for 10 years as director of technology licensing for Martin Marietta Energy Systems.
+In the Office of Technology Applications, he directed a group of 10 professionals responsible for negotiating license contracts and cooperative research and development agreements.
+Dr. Soderstrom was a founding board member and past president of the Association of Federal Technology Transfer Executives and a member of the Licensing Executive Society.
+At the Association of University Technology Managers, his roles included president, vice president for public policy and member of the executive committee of the board of directors.
+He frequently lectures and teaches seminars on various aspects of technology commercialization and economic development within the United States and abroad.
+Dr. Soderstrom has testified before Congress on technology transfer issues and served as an expert witness in several patent infringement litigations and contract disputes.
 He received his Ph.D. from Northwestern University and his B.A. from Hope College.

 Dr. McGrath has over 22 years of clinical research and pharmaceutical business development experience.
-From 2013 to 2017, he was Vice President, Business Development, and Head of Search & Evaluation at Bristol-Myers Squibb (BMS), based in Princeton, NJ.
-During this period, the business development group executed over 50 major transactions in the therapeutic areas of oncology, neuroscience, cardiovascular, fibrosis, immuno-science, virology and genetically-defined diseases.
+He is currently Chief of Corporate Strategy & Business Development at Biohaven Pharmaceuticals.
+Dr. McGrath previously spent more than a decade at Bristol-Myers Squibb (BMS) serving in varying roles of responsibility including Vice President, Business Development, Head of Search & Evaluation and Executive Director in Business Development responsible for neuroscience and virology business development.
+During his tenure, the business development group executed over 50 major transactions in oncology, neuroscience, cardiovascular, fibrosis, immuno-science, virology and genetically defined diseases.
 In addition, Dr. McGrath was responsible for overseeing BMS’ venture capital investment portfolio ($350 million) and provided leadership for all global external partnering activities.
-From 2010 to 2013, he was Executive Director in Business Development responsible for neuroscience and virology business development.
-In 2005, Dr. McGrath joined the BMS virology clinical development group based in Wallingford, CT, as a director of clinical research, and became Group Director in 2007 and the REYATAZ® Development Lead.
-He oversaw multiple clinical virology programs resulting in seven major FDA filings for REYATAZ® and SUSTIVA®, and over 60 EMEA procedures submitted and fulfilled.
-From 1998 to 2005, Dr. McGrath was a physician-researcher in the Division of Geographic Medicine and Infectious Disease at Tufts-New England Medical Center, and an Assistant Professor of Medicine at Tufts Medical School in Boston.
+His initial role with BMS was as a director of clinical research in the virology clinical development group, where he became Group Director and the REYATAZ® Development Lead.
+Dr. McGrath oversaw multiple clinical virology programs resulting in seven major FDA filings for REYATAZ® and SUSTIVA®, and over 60 EMEA procedures submitted and fulfilled.
+Prior to BMS, Dr. McGrath was a physician-researcher in the Division of Geographic Medicine and Infectious Disease at Tufts-New England Medical Center, and an Assistant Professor of Medicine at Tufts Medical School in Boston.
 From 2002 to 2004, he was based at the Africa Center for Reproductive Health and Population Studies in KwaZulu Natal, South Africa, where he established an NIH-funded post-graduate training program in medical informatics with the University of KwaZulu Natal School of Medicine and worked on HIV clinical studies.
 Dr. McGrath earned his undergraduate degree at University College Dublin, his M.D. from the Royal College of Surgeons in Ireland, and his M.P.H. from the Harvard School of Public Health.
-He completed his residency in internal medicine at St. Elizabeth’s Medical Center, and fellowship in Infectious Disease at Tufts-New England Medical Center, both in Boston.
+He completed his residency in internal medicine at St. Elizabeth’s Medical Center, and fellowship in Infectious Disease at Tufts-New England Medical Center.